bithippie/bithippie.github.io/_technology/paywall.md

 author_profile: true
 ---

-In a world more connected than ever, I am constantly solicited to try out a product, by people looking to recruit me to join their team, or someone offering to buy me a virtual cup of coffee (I'm not actually sure what that even means).
+In a world more connected than ever, I am constantly solicited to view product demos, by people looking to recruit me to join their team, or by someone offering to buy me a virtual cup of coffee (I'm not actually sure what that even means).
 I thought to myself:

 > "I wish there was a way to filter my inbox to serious senders only."